Codsilla/pacm_prelims.github.io/students/Julien_Codsi.md

 ## Probabilistic Method

 ### Question 1 ($\approx$ 10 min)
-[Noga] Which version of the theorem do you want to (symmetric or asymmetric)?
+[Noga] Which version of the theorem do you want to prove (symmetric or asymmetric)?

 [me] Well the symmetric one is just a corollary of the general version so there is not much to prove other than choosing the right weights.